BIDS-numpy/numpy-paper/letters/editor.md

 - It is one of the most commonly used machine learning tools among enterprises \cite{451report2018}.

 Dear Editor,

+Thank you for your positive response, dated 18 December 2019, to our pre-inquiry for a NumPy paper.

-NumPy is the fundamental array computing library for the Python language.
-It underpins the entire numerical Python ecosystem, including popular libraries such as SciPy, Pandas, scikit-learn, AstroPy, and many others.
-It is estimated to have over 50M users, and its API is used extensively by neural network libraries such as PyTorch.
+As you know, NumPy is the fundamental array computing library for the Python language.
+It underpins an entire ecosystem of numerical Python libraries, and is estimated to have over 50M users.
+Its API is used extensively by a wide variety of tensor processing libraries.

-We are concluding a 1.3M grant from the Moore and Sloan foundations to prepare NumPy for the next decade of data science.
-Over the past two years, the library has seen several notable additions and improvements (including extensible random number generators, foreign array interfaces, and—in progress—a redesign of the underlying data-type system).
-Community involvement has also increased drastically, and we feel that this is a good time to publish a paper describing the project.
-We have one previous paper, written by myself and two other authors from outside the project in 2011.

-This time, we would like to involve the community more directly so that credit can be distributed appropriately.
-The project is healthy and growing, with CZI having recently committed several millions to the scientific Python ecosystem, and specifically NumPy, through their Essential Open Source Software for Science program.

-The "old" paper has ~4500 citations
-(with over half in the last two years), and the new one will likely generate more.
-Thank you for your consideration.
+Since NumPy performs no telemetry, it can be difficult to track its usage.
+We could reasonably estimate that 30% or more of all scientific outputs use NumPy in some part of their processing pipelines.
+Even our colleagues in theoretical computer science, who perform no data analysis, rely on NumPy to provide intuition on theorems.

+In our original letter, we indicated that we wanted to write a paper about NumPy's recent technical developments and merits.
+While writing the manuscript, it became clear that the focus should be that:

+1. NumPy provides an array object ideally suited to scientific computing.
+It provides an expressive, high-level array programming language, that allows powerful concepts to be represented using a simple and intuitive syntax.

+2. Every field of science now has purpose-built scientific computing tools that rely on NumPy.
+Many important breakthroughs rely heavily on NumPy in their analysis pipelines.

+3. With a myriad of modern computational devices, such as GPUs, becoming available, NumPy's role has expanded.
+It is now also a coordinating mechanism and unifying layer between new array implementations that utilize sophisticated hardware and array storage mechanisms.

+NumPy has now been developed for 15 years, and builds on a 25 year legacy.
+It is used extensively in scientific training and research, and is widely influential, even beyond the scientific community.
+We believe that it warrants publication in a very high-tier journal.

 Best regards,

-Stéfan
+Stéfan van der Walt
+Jarrod Millman
+Ralf Gommers